Skip to main content

 For team projects:

-1. Add bundle with Workspace scope
+1. Add the MCP server with Workspace scope

 2. Commit .vscode/mcp.json to git